PuzzleFlow/tochtli/tutorials/client-notifications.md

 {% endhighlight %}

 Think about `LogParser` as a simple tool that enumerates each log entry as a hash with keys: `:severity`, `:timestamp` and `:message`.
+ You can find it's implementation in the file [server.rb](https://github.com/PuzzleFlow/tochtli/blob/master/examples/02-log-analyzer/server.rb).
  That was simple.
 The next requirement states that important entries are published to the other components.
  We will achieve it with the revers communication from server to client.
  This time server would act as a publisher and client used by the component listening to events as a subscriber.
  The simplest way to publish a message in Tochtli is to implement `Tochtli::BaseClient` child class.
  Yes, it's true.
 The server code is going to have client class implementation.

 The significant entry would be published with the message:

 {% highlight ruby %}
 module LogAnalyzer
   class EventOccurred < Tochtli::Message
-    route_to lambda {|msg| "log.events.#{msg.severity}" }
+    route_to { "log.events.#{severity}" }

     attribute :severity, String
     attribute :timestamp, Time